opstodevops/eventbridge-sam-sample/README.md

-# orderService
+# eventbridge-sam-sample

-This is a sample template for orderService - Below is a brief explanation of what we have generated for you:
+This is a sample template for eventbridge-sam-sample - Below is a brief explanation of what we have generated for you:

 ```bash
 .